Actually, you are an imposter

 June 5, 2020

 (Note: Throughout, I'm going to be loose with my phrasing and say things like "X is 10% as good as Y," where X and Y are people.
 But we all know reality isn't this simple.)

 You've probably heard of impostor syndrome.
 Maybe you've even experienced it: you don't think you can meet other people's expectations, and sooner or later, everyone's going to find out that you're an incompetent loser.
 And then, of course, your life will be completely ruined.
 Something like that.

-It’s kind of like a real-life barber paradox: suppose a barber shaves those who don’t shave themselves.
+It's kind of like a real-life barber paradox: suppose a barber shaves those who don't shave themselves.
 Does he shave himself?
 Either answer leads to a paradox.
-Except in your situation, you fear that there’s actually no paradox: you think you’re a loser, and you don’t have IS because you actually are a loser.
+Except in your situation, you fear that there's actually no paradox: you think you're a loser, and you don't have imposter syndrome because you actually are a loser.

 So what can we do about it?
 Unfortunately, I think most of the common "solutions" are unsatisfying.
 Allow me to illustrate from the perspective of a (petulant) victim.

 - "Know that it's common."
 Listen, it doesn't matter how many people have imposter syndrome.
 Like I said, I'm actually a loser.

 - "Talk to others about it."
 What if they have no idea what I'm talking about?
 Or worse, what if they also think I'm a loser, but they're too polite to tell me?